-This study combines probabilistic modeling of tephra dispersal with a thematic vulnerability assessment using free and global data in order to achieve a comprehensive risk assessment for tephra fallout.
-In a companion paper (Biass and Bonadonna, this volume), we have detailed each step of the process of compiling probabilistic hazard maps, including (1) the identification of the most likely eruptive scenarios, (2) the assessment of the probability of recurrence of eruptions of classes defined by the volcanic explosivity index (?, VEI;), (3) the statistical analysis of wind patterns over the region of interest and (4) the production of several outputs (i.e. probability maps, isomass maps, hazard curves) designed to help planners and decision makers.
+This study combines probabilistic modelling of tephra dispersal with a thematic vulnerability assessment using free and global data in order to achieve a qualitative to semiqualitative risk assessment for tephra fallout.
+In a companion paper (Biass and Bonadonna, this volume), we have detailed each step of the process of compiling probabilistic hazard maps, including (1) the identification of the most likely eruptive scenarios, (2) the assessment of the probability of recurrence of eruptions of classes defined by the volcanic explosivity index (Newhall and Self 1982, VEI), (3) the statistical analysis of wind patterns over the region of interest and (4) the production of several outputs (i.e. probability maps, isomass maps, hazard curves) designed to help planners and decision-makers.
 The present paper focuses on two aspects.
 First, a vulnerability assessment for tephra fallout based on free and easily accessible data was achieved, for which several vulnerability themes have been developed along with specific indicators for each theme.
 Second, a risk assessment was compiled in which new ways of combining probabilistic hazard assessments and thematic vulnerability assessments have been explored, including an attempt to define common hazardous thresholds of tephra accumulation for all vulnerability themes considered.
 As a result, this study proposes new strategies for the risk assessment related to tephra fallout able to combine geological and geographical datasets of varying precision and scales.
+Where the method is not able to quantify the expected losses, it still provides qualitative indications of the potential impact of tephra fallout.
 As an example, this strategy was applied to the area located around Cotopaxi volcano, Ecuador (Fig. 1).

-Summary of the hazard assessment
+1.1 Summary of the hazard assessment

-The hazard assessment for tephra fallout was performed using the advectiondiffusion model TEPHRA2 (?) and probabilistic methods developed by ?.
-The evaluation of the past eruptive behaviour was based on both field data (??) and on a thorough study of the Global Volcanism Program of the Smithsonian institution (?, GVP;), based on which we have decided to focus on eruptions of VEI of 3 to 5 (bulk volumes between 0.01-10 km3; ?).
-The probability of an eruption of a given magnitude occurring within a hypothetical time period (i.e. 10 and 100 years) was calculated for each VEI class, based on a Poisson process (????).
-Probabilities of an eruption in the next 100 years are 0.781, 0.202 and 0.006 for VEI's 3, 4 and 5 respectively (Biass and Bonadonna, this volume).
+The hazard assessment for tephra fallout was performed using the advection-diffusion model TEPHRA2 (Bonadonna et al. 2005) and probabilistic methods developed by Bonadonna (2006).
+The evaluation of the past eruptive behaviour was based on both field data (Barberi et al. 1995; Biass and Bonadonna 2011) and a thorough study of the Global Volcanism Program of the Smithsonian institution (Siebert and Simkin 2002, GVP), based on which we have decided to focus on eruptions of VEI of 3-5 (bulk volumes between 0.01 and 10 km; Newhall and Self 1982).
+The probability of an eruption of a given magnitude occurring within a hypothetical time period (i.e. 10 and 100 years) was calculated for each VEI class, based on a Poisson process (De la Cruz-Reyna 1993; Borradaile, 2003; Mendoza-Rosas and la Cruz-Reyna 2008; Dzierma and Wehrmann, 2010).
+Probabilities of an eruption in the next 100 years are 0.781, 0.202 and 0.006 for VEIs 3, 4 and 5, respectively (Biass and Bonadonna, this volume).

-A statistical analysis of wind patterns was achieved using the NOAA NCEP/NCAR Reanalysis 1 dataset (?).
-After an assessment of the variability of Monte-Carlo simulations, it was decided to use a dataset of 12 years of wind (1997-2008) providing 4 daily measurements.
+A statistical analysis of wind patterns was achieved using the NOAA NCEP/NCAR Reanalysis 1 dataset (Kalnay et al. 1996).
+After an assessment of the variability of Monte Carlo simulations, it was decided to use a dataset of 12 years of wind (1997-2008) providing 4 daily measurements.